 ∂L∂θ=G'∂L∂σi2 =G'ni(si2-σi2)2σi4

-From this, the iterative scheme for estimating the optimised variance components, θ*, can be derived as
+From this, the iterative scheme for estimating the optimised variance components, θ*, can be derived by:

 θ*=θ+I-1θ∂L∂θ.

-This iterative scheme is also known as Fisher’s scoring algorithm of the REML method.
+This iterative scheme is also known as the Fisher’s scoring algorithm in the REML method.
 The Fisher’s information matrix and score function are continuously updated using the newly optimised variance components θ*.
-Note that the expected mean squares σ2 are also been continuously updated since
+Note that the expected mean squares σ2, are also continuously updated as

 σ2= G'θ*.

-This iteration algorithm will stop when the θ*are converged.
+This iterative algorithm will stop when the θ*have converged.

 The variances can be obtained by calculating the sum of the elements of interest from the variance covariance matrix.
 The variance covariance matrix is generated from the inverse of the Fisher’s information matrix.
-However, since the variance components that are estimated only have coefficients of one, these coefficients have to be re-adjusted based on the variance components structure of the ANOVA table.
+However, since the variance components that are estimated only have coefficients of one, these coefficients have to be re-adjusted based on the variance components structure from the ANOVA table.
 This adjustment is based on the idea for calculating the sum of the variances with coefficients, which its formula can be written as

 VaraX+aY=a2VarX+ b2VarY+2abCovX,Y.